Glide guitar

-Glide guitar is a technique for playing guitar in which the player strums while holding the vibrato bar, resulting in a pitch that wavers.
-It was developed by Irish musician Kevin Shields of My Bloody Valentine on the band's releases You Made Me Realise (1988) and Isn't Anything (1988).
-Shields often combined this technique with a reverse reverb effect from a Yamaha SPX90 unit or Alesis Midiverb II, and would also tune two neighboring strings of his guitar to nearly the same pitch.
+Glide guitar is a technique for playing electric guitar in which the player holds the vibrato bar and manipulates it while strumming, resulting in a wavering pitch.
+It was developed with and is usually associated with a Fender Jazzmaster or Jaguar-style vibrato system.
+It was popularized by Irish musician Kevin Shields of My Bloody Valentine on the band's releases You Made Me Realise (1988) and Isn't Anything (1988).
+Shields often combined this technique with a reverse reverb effect from a Yamaha SPX90 unit or Alesis Midiverb II, and would also utilize nonstandard tuning systems.

 Shields explained that he "virtually invent[ed] my own way of playing.
 It didn't come about in any conscious way. ...
 It felt playful, but on a much stronger level."
 The technique was later referenced in the title of the group's EP Glider (1990).